 - Hotel Ganivet: A popular hotel with many amenities.
 The hotel also offers a large parking area for those with rental vehicles.
 The hotel is in the centre of the La Latina neighbourhood and around the corner from a variety of theatres.

-✓ Best area to stay for a multicultural experience and trendy nightlife
+✓ Best neighbourhood to stay in Madrid for a multicultural experience & trendy nightlife

 For those who want a more adventurous trip to Madrid, you should consider staying in Lavapies.
 This is one of the most diverse neighbourhoods, as it’s also home to the biggest population of immigrants in the city.